M.A. in Expressive Arts Coaching and Consulting with the option of a concentration in Education or Special Education

 Professionals within this field have the option to "nostrify" previous training assessed for qualification.
 The assessment module (ITS - A) serves to prepare for the transfer of such qualifying non-university studies and life experience into academic credits.
 Admission requirement remains a BA or equivalent.

 In addition, applicants must pass an admission interview with a designated faculty member of EGS.
 Interviews may be scheduled throughout the year with the program director.
 Please check with the EGS Admission Office for your most convenient available opportunities.

 Application for Admission

 Registration is required for each Summer School and for all other modules offered by EGS in Saas-Fee.
 It is important to register on time.
 Registration Forms can be requested from the EGS Registration Office via email.

-M.A. students are required to pass all 6 modules, seminars, including all K, ITS AP, F modules, and their Masters Thesis must be accepted and demonstrate excellence.
+M.A. students are required to pass all 6 modules, seminars and their Masters Thesis must be accepted and demonstrate excellence.

 A minimum of two years are necessary to complete the Master Thesis requirements.
 Students are required to complete the entire M.A. program within six years.

 The recognized degree issued by the European Graduate School EGS is the

 Master of Arts in Expressive Arts Coaching and Consulting.